Administrative Info for Student Arts Groups

 Scheduling Spaces for Rehearsals and Performances

-- Shows and regular weekly rehearsals will be scheduled in coordination with the Director of HAP.
+- Shows in Arellano and Swirnow theaters and regular weekly rehearsals in the dance studio, Mattin 105 and the SDS Room are scheduled by the Director of HAP.

-- To schedule a new rehearsal in the Mattin Center dance studio or the SDS Room, email the Director of HAP.
+- To schedule a new rehearsal in the dance studio or the SDS Room, email the Director of HAP.

 - To schedule a new rehearsal or event in any other room, fill out the Homewood Space Reservation Form.
 You will be contacted by the appropriate scheduling office.